mcallisterliza/drama-kids/README.md

 ### Color Scheme

-* #FFFFFF White was used as the main colour of the website to give it a simplistic and clean look.
+* #FFFFFF White was used as the main color of the website to give it a simplistic and clean look.
 White conveys a sense of freedom and it gives the user the visual breathing space to absorb the information presented on the screen.

 * #252525 Very dark gray was used for text, separation of content and the footer.
 This worked well to contrast with the white background.
 It created a website that was accessible to read.